 Many well-meaning – and let’s face it, some less-than-honorable – financial advisors (aka brokers) are caught between their obligation as an employee to generate as much profits as possible for the company they work for and making sure you minimize your fees.
 In fact, FINRA (the Financial Industry Regulatory Authority Inc.) is currently investigating these conflicts of interest in how brokers are being paid.

 A fiduciary is independent and required to be conflict-free, or, at the least, disclose any potential conflicts.
 For example, a fiduciary doesn’t get paid more if he or she recommends you buy shares of Apple or a Treasury Bond.
 They have no incentive to steer you.

 How do you find a highly qualified fiduciary advisor?
-Visit Portfolio Checkup.
+Visit Get A Second Opinion.
 In 3 minutes, you will get a free analysis of your portfolios and be matched with a highly qualified fiduciary advisor in their national network to receive a free personal consultation.

 Header image © takasu/shutterstock